Easy Access Chicago

 www.chicagotrolley.com

-This all-day, hop on/hop off city tour makes stops at the Sears Tower and 13 other key sites around downtown Chicago.
+This all-day, hop on/hop off city tour makes stops at the Willis (formerly Sears) Tower and 14 other key sites around downtown Chicago.
 Trolleys are lift-equipped with 2 wheelchair securements.
 No assistive listening system or script is available.

 Tours Menu